- Publications and resources

-This type of drone usually has one power-driven engine (rotor) and looks a bit like a traditional helicopter.
+This type has one power-driven engine (rotor) and looks a bit like a traditional helicopter.
 It usually also has another rotor on the tail or end of the aircraft.

-This type of drone looks and flies like a regular plane - it has fixed wings.
+This type looks and flies like a regular plane - it has fixed wings.
 It also takes off and lands horizontally and usually can't hover.

-This type of drone can take off and land vertically (straight up and down) like a helicopter, but can then move into forward flight like a traditional plane.
+This type can take off and land vertically (straight up and down) like a helicopter, but can then move into forward flight like a traditional plane.